rybafish/rybafish.github.io/indicator.md

 ### ![Disconnected](https://www.rybafish.net/img/ind_06_disconnected.png) disconnected

+This ine changed in 092 and became dark gray instead of this redish.
-This one means the console is not connected to the database.
+It means the console is not connected to the database.

 ### ![Alert](https://www.rybafish.net/img/ind_07_alert.png) alert